Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Even though it’s inadvisable to share a bed with a dog, many people do that too.
 Embracing the power of touch makes us feel more comfortable and secure.

-Sleeping with a stuffed animal provides many benefits.
-Pairing a teddy with a hot water bottle combines the coziness of touch with the heat of another body too.
+Pairing a teddy with a hot water bottle combines the coziness of touch with the heat of another body.
 A stuffed animal will not move, snore, or engage in other behaviors that keep you awake.

 Nostalgia and Memory

-As touched upon earlier, many children cease sleeping with stuffed animals as they want to begin their transition into adulthood.
 This is an unfortunate irony, as many adults pine for a return to the simplicity of childhood.
-Sleeping with an older stuffed animal can aid with this.
+Sleeping with an older stuffed animal can help.

 If you have the same teddy bear you slept with as a child, you can flood your mind with happy memories at bedtime, which can be invaluable for sleep.